 But there’s also a little trick we’d like to share with you to make this amp even stronger.
 If you’re looking to switch up the tube sound you get out of this (or any) amp, you can alter it easily by replacing the tubes with something a tad stronger.
 A pack of Tung Sol EL84s should work like a charm in our opinion:

-Replacing the stock tubes by investing a few more dollars in this section will go a long way in getting the absolute best sonic attack.
+Replacing the stock tubes by investing a bit more in this section will go a long way in getting the absolute best sonic attack.

-Still in the under $500 department, the Ibanez TSA15 combines amazing craftsmanship and one of the company’s most iconic product: the Tube Screamer.
+Still in the under somewhat budget department, the Ibanez TSA15 combines amazing craftsmanship and one of the company’s most iconic product: the Tube Screamer.
 This amp is also the most versatile option on the list, so in case you need to cover a vast array of styles, this is the one you’ve been looking for.

 So what do we have here?
-A single 12-inch Celestion speaker, classic Bass, Middle and Treble controls, a switchable 6dB boost and three knobs for Tube Screamer control (plus an on/off switch for it, of course).
+A single 12-inch Celestion speaker, classic Bass and Treble controls, a switchable 6dB boost and three knobs for Tube Screamer control (plus an on/off switch for it, of course).

 You can adjust the color of the sound via EQ, kick the preamp section into high gear with the boost switch, and control your level of overdrive distortion to minute details via Tube Screamer knobs.